matthewgeorgy/Embedded-Systems/README.md

 statements instead of a switch statement).
 This is the class where we first learned C and did any kind of programming.
 Furthermore, the lessons we followed were simple and didn't cover various topics.
-The focus of the project was more so understanding how to directly access and talk to hardware, rather than writing optimal, fast, and efficient code.
+The focus of the project was more about understanding how to directly access and talk to hardware, rather than writing optimal, fast and efficient code.